Search Intent Simple Bookmark Icon

 Why does search intent matter?

-Search intent is the backbone of SEO, and really, the search algorithm.
 Google’s goal is to answer search intent and give users the results they want.
 Their algorithm gets better and better at understanding intent to craft better search engine results pages (SERPs).

 Without intent, it’s impossible to know what searchers are looking for when they enter terms.